Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

     some new office buildings on the former site, including the main office building of the administration of the Flemish government.

-    Just north of the site there are two microbreweries with their own taproom:
+    Just north of that site there are two microbreweries with their own taproom:

     -   [Brasserie de la Senne](https://brasseriedelasenne.be/)
         ([Anna Bochdreef/Drève Anna Boch 19/21](https://maps.app.goo.gl/d1eBZAX3pp5q32V28))